What this article covers:

 Map your Jira users

-Unito doesn't sync the issue number by default but you can enable that (for either Jira project) in your sync settings.
+Unito doesn't sync the issue number by default but you can enable that (for either Jira project) in your flow settings.
 Here is how to do it.

 Default type for new Jira issues